arpitbbhayani/arpitbbhayani.github.io/_posts/articles/2015-12-17-fourth-dimension.markdown

 * A and B will see C as another line as long as C intersects their world at Z = 0.
 * A and B will stop seeing C when C moves along Z axis i.e. when Z not = 0

 This can be easily explained mathematically with concept of intersection and projections.
-But in naive terms, it can be explained with a statement "A and B cannot see up or down hence they cannot know what is happening there".
+But in naive terms, it can be explained with a statement "A and B cannot see up or down (along Z axis) hence they cannot know what is happening there".
 So for A and B, C is only a line and nothing else.

 So now we deduce a rule from this